 V. Situations Not Covered

 In the event a situation is not addressed in this document, the ASRC Chair may contact appropriate members of the Conference.
-The ASRC Chair may then confer with other members of the Conference and take action as required by the situation, but within the intent and scope of the Administration Manual policies and procedures.
+The ASRC Chair may then confer with other members of the Conference and take action as required by the situation, but within the intent and scope of the Administrative Manual policies and procedures.
 Such actions shall be brought before the Board of Directors for review at the next Board of Directors meeting.

 Appendix A: Due Process